-It’s common for couples to want to separate in a way that is less stressful and more cost-effective.
+It’s common for couples to want to separate in a less stressful and more cost-effective way.
 But many don’t know where to start or feel uncomfortable with the legal process.

-That’s why we have created a service called a Guided Separation.
+That’s why we have created a service called Guided Separation.

 This is where a legally-qualified Mediator helps guide a separating couple to a fair and equitable outcome.

 Who is a Guided Separation best suited to?

 Guided Separation is for couples who are still amicable, despite obvious disagreements.

 ‘I just want to be treated fairly.
 I want my spouse to be treated fairly.
 But I don’t know what ‘fairness’ is.’

 ‘We don’t want to go to war and spend a fortune, but we do want what’s fair.’

 then a Guided Separation could be the way to go.

 This approach will work best when there is: